Pembroke Wanderers Hockey Club

 Pembroke Wanderers Hockey Club (Club Haca Pheambróg in Irish) is a field hockey club based in the Sandymount/Ballsbridge area of Dublin 4, Ireland.
-The club was founded in 1922 and named after the Pembroke Township.
+The club was founded in 1922 and named for the area of Pembroke, Dublin.
 The club's senior men's team plays in the Men's Irish Hockey League and the Men's Irish Senior Cup.
 The club's senior women's team plays in the Women's Irish Hockey League and the Women's Irish Senior Cup.
 Reserve teams play in the Irish Junior Cup and the Women's Irish Junior Cup.
 Pembroke has also represented Ireland in European competitions.
 They won the 2009 EuroHockey Club Trophy.

 History

 Men's Irish Senior Cup

 Pembroke Wanderers won the Men's Irish Senior Cup for the first time in 1933.